 What is Title I?

-- Title I is part of the No Child Left Behind legislation that provides supplemental federal funding for low achieving children in schools that provide free and reduced lunches for disadvantaged students.
+- Title I is part of the Every Student Succeeds Act (ESSA) legislation that provides supplemental federal funding for low achieving children in schools that provide free and reduced lunches for disadvantaged students.

 - Title I is a program that provides extra academic support and learning opportunities for children farthest from meeting challenging state standards.

 How does the money get to my school district?

 The money travels from the federal government to Indiana to East Porter County School Corporation and then to eligible schools within the district.
 Currently, the eligible schools in East Porter County are Washington Township Elementary and Kouts Elementary School.

 - Census data are used to determine the amount of Title I money the district receives.